Zethearc/Software-Engineering/README.md

 ## User Guide

 1. Download the APK.
+2. Copy the apk to your phone.
+3. In your phone, search for the apk and install it.
+If your phone asks for confirmation or permission to install the apk, accept.
-2. For login:
+4. For login:
     Create an email and a password or
     Register with google authentication.
-3. Select the photos from the Google Photos repository.
+5. Select the photos from the Google Photos repository.
-4. Begin the sentiment analysis and display the results.
+6. Begin the sentiment analysis and display the results.